brightin/brightcontent/README.md

 ##### <tt>:predicate</tt>

 Allows for specifying the Ransack search predicate to be used.
+Set it to `false` to avoid a predicate.
 Defaults to "cont" (contains) for string type filters (`:string` or `:search`) and to "eq" (equals) for all other types.
+It defaults to `false` if the field name refers to [a ransackable scope](https://github.com/activerecord-hackery/ransack#using-scopesclass-methods).
 For more information refer to [Ransack's documentation](https://github.com/activerecord-hackery/ransack/wiki/Basic-Searching).

 ### Examples